Updated February 10, 2022

 Most Turks prefer to enjoy their hammam visit in the nude, but shy foreigners will be offer a small pestamal towel to cover their bits.
 There are strictly separate rooms for men and women.

 It’s a sight that impressed even the legendary Indiana Jones.
-From the 7,000ft summit of Nemrut Dagi (Mount Nemrut), giant stone heads gaze out over the rugged Taurus Mountains.
+From the 2,134m (7,001ft) summit of Nemrut Dagi (Mount Nemrut), giant stone heads gaze out over the rugged Taurus Mountains.

 Aim to arrive at sunrise for the most spectacular view of the scattered heads, which are all that remains of a grandiose temple complex built around 2100 years ago by Antiochus, ruler of the long-vanished Commagene kingdom.
-The heads are around 6-10ft high and once crowned colossal sandstone figures representing Zeus, Apollo and other deities, and Antiochus himself.
-There are hotels in Adiyaman, around 50 miles from Nemrut Dagi, and smaller guesthouses in Kahta, about 25 miles from the mountain.
-You can drive to within half a mile of the summit.
+The heads are around 2-3m (6-10ft) high and once crowned colossal sandstone figures representing Zeus, Apollo and other deities, and Antiochus himself.
+There are hotels in Adiyaman, around 70km (45 miles) from Nemrut Dagi, and smaller guesthouses in Kahta, about 40km (25 miles) from the mountain.
+You can drive to within 800m (about half a mile) of the summit.